pkeyutl - public key algorithm utility

-The RSA algorithm supports encrypt, decrypt, sign, verify and verifyrecover operations in general.
-Some padding modes only support some of these operations.
+The RSA algorithm generally supports the encrypt, decrypt, sign, verify and verifyrecover operations.
+However, some padding modes support only a subset of these operations.
 The following additional pkeyopt values are supported:

 This sets the RSA padding mode.
 Acceptable values for mode are pkcs1 for PKCS#1 padding, sslv23 for SSLv23 padding, none for no padding, oaep for OAEP mode, x931 for X9.31 mode and pss for PSS.

 In PKCS#1 padding if the message digest is not set then the supplied data is signed or verified directly instead of using a DigestInfo structure.
 If a digest is set then the a DigestInfo structure is used and its the length must correspond to the digest type.